nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 4. The `DoneHabitCommand#runCommand(goalList, printManager, storage)` method is called, which in turns calls the `GoalList#doneHabitFromGoal(goalIndex, habitIndex, printManager)` method.
-5. Within this newly called method, the `GoalList#getGoal(goalIndex)` method is called to retrieve the `Goal` object from the `goalList`.
+5. Within this newly called method, the `GoalList#getGoal(goalIndex)` method is called to retrieve the `Goal` object from the `GoalList` object.
-6. The `goal.getHabitList()` method is called to retrieve all the habits associated with that `Goal` object.
+6. The `Goal#getHabitList()` method is called to retrieve all the habits associated with that `Goal` object.
-7. The `GoalList#getHabit(habitList, habitIndex)` method is called to retrieve the habit at specified `habitIndex`.
+7. The `GoalList#getHabit(habitList, habitIndex)` method is called to retrieve the habit at the specified `habitIndex`.
-8. The `goal.doneHabit(habitIndex)` method is called to mark the specified habit as completed.
+8. The `Goal#doneHabit(habitIndex)` method is called to mark the specified habit as completed.
-9. The `habit.getDoneHabitDates` method is called to get information on the start and end dates of the interval marked as done, as well as the next interval's start date.
+9. The `Habit#getDoneHabitDates` method is called to get information on the start and end dates of the interval marked as done, as well as the next interval's start date.
 This is information is required for printing a confirmation message to the user.
 10. Finally, the `PrintManager#printDoneHabit(goalDescription, habitDescription, strDates)` method is called to